Meghan Markle vs. the Mail: how the privacy case played out in court

 At the time, Markle said she was not aware that her friends would refer to the letter.
 She and Prince Harry also said they did not contribute to the biography.

-Yesterday, she apologised for failing to remember that she had authorised Knauf to brief the Finding Freedom authors.
+At the Court of Appeal hearing, she apologised for failing to remember that she had authorised Knauf to brief the Finding Freedom authors.